 Digitization, digitalization, and digital transformation are all terms that have been very prominent since the late 2000s.
 They have been used interchangeably, often for the wrong reasons have potentially not been given the importance they deserve.

 Have you ever gotten in a conversation where someone is talking about putting their business through the process of digitization?
-Have you ever thought about the differences between the three processes of digitization, digitization, and digital transformation and what they truly mean for a business?
-While most people are not that clueless, there is a missing link in terms of the direction these terms provide and we want to sort those out today.
+Have you ever considered the three processes’ differences and what they truly mean for a business?
+While most people are not that clueless, there is a missing link in terms of the direction these terms provide, and we want to sort those out today.

 None of these terms exist without one another.
-While digitization, digitalization, and digital transformation are somewhat the same since their inception, there have been advances and adjustments in how they are defined over the years.
+All three are somewhat the same since their inception; there have been advances and adjustments in how they are defined over the years.

 Let’s explore !!

 Digitization is a conceptual term that holds many associations across a variety of literature.
-Digitization is the term for creating a digital version of analog things.
+It is the term for creating a digital version of analog things.
 It is converting physical matter into digital format.
-For example paper documents, microfilm images, photographs, and more into bits and bytes that define them.
+For example, paper documents, microfilm images, photographs, and more into bits and bytes that define them.

-All in all, digitization is the simple process of re-representing non-digital data in a digital format that can then be used by the computing system in a variety of ways and for different functions.
+All in all, it is the simple process of re-representing non-digital data in a digital format that can then be used by the computing system in a variety of ways and for different functions.
 Thus, in this whole process, nothing of the original document is lost.
-While in many cases the original item is destroyed to clear up space, but in any case, it lives on in digital forms.
+While in many cases, the original item is destroyed to clear up space, in any case, it lives on in digital forms.

 Digitalization in most cases in business refers to improving business processes, business functions, business operations, and more by leveraging the new technology the digital space provides.
 It allows new systems to be set up in the context of digitalization to make business easier and achieve any/ all benefits the business may have in mind.